 4 Key Stages of Your HMDA Data's Yearly Lifecycle

 Learn the four phases that all HMDA data goes through in its yearly lifecycle, plus best practice strategies to make each stage a success.
-You'll also get a free infographic illustrating the HMDA data timeline that you can print and share with your team.
+Print the HMDA lifecycle infographic and share with your team.

 During this time of the year, one area of compliance stands out as a focal point: HMDA.
 HMDA, or the Home Mortgage Disclosure Act, is one of the key consumer compliance regulations for American financial institutions.